PrivyXe/NULLOG/README.md

 - **No Remote Intermediary**: All filtering decisions happen inside device RAM.
 We operate zero cloud proxy hops.
 - **Zero Identifiers**: No Google Analytics, Firebase, Sentry, or third-party telemetry SDKs are bundled inside NULLOG.
-- **No User Accounts**: Pro licenses utilize a cryptographic one-way SHA-256 hardware fingerprint signed via server-side HMAC.
-No email addresses, phone numbers, or credit card records are tied to your device.
+- **No User Accounts**: Completely account-free.
+No email addresses, phone numbers, passwords, or personal credentials are ever requested or collected.
 - **Local SQLite Storage**: Counter metrics (blocked domains, data saved) are stored exclusively on your device.
 Clearing app storage erases all records permanently.

 ---